femiguez/apsimx/README.md

 APSIM-X. It can inspect, edit, run and read APSIMX files.
 APSIMX now uses two different file types for .apsimx files: XML and JSON.
 This package can inspect and edit XML files and it can inspect JSON files.
-The editing of JSON files is limited at the moment (July 9th 2019)
+The editing of JSON files is slightly more limited thatn for XML at the moment (July 21st).

 * Package requirements: